 This program complements and builds upon a $2.5 million existing USAID-funded activity launched in 2011 with the IFC/WBG that supports construction permitting reform in Kabul Municipality and other regulatory reforms within the context of the Doing Business indicators.

-- Conduct a subnational “Doing Business” study on business regulations from the perspective of a small to medium size domestic firm across five cities in Afghanistan: Kabul, Herat, Jalalabad, Kandahar and Mazar-i-Sharif.
-The study will provide benchmarks for four regulatory areas: (1) starting a business, (2) dealing with construction permits, (3) getting electricity, and (4) registering property.
-The study will provide reform recommendations to Afghan government and local governmental bodies.
+- Conduct a subnational “Doing Business” study on commercial regulations from the perspective of small-to medium-size domestic enterprises across five cities in Afghanistan: Kabul, Herat, Jalalabad, Kandahar and Mazar-i-Sharif.

-- Re-engineer the process of issuing construction permits for commercial and residential buildings for Kabul municipality to stimulate investment, improve building safety, and reduce illegal construction.
+- Improve the process of issuing construction permits for commercial and residential buildings for Kabul Municipality to stimulate investment, promote transparency, improve building safety, and reduce illegal construction.

-- Roll out the reformed system of construction permitting and the automated system in four provincial areas.
+- Roll out an improved system of construction permitting and the automated system in four provincial areas.

 - Promote increased and improved dialogue between public and private sector stakeholders in the construction sector.

 - Facilitated introduction of a new fee schedule for small- and medium-sized enterprises by the Afghan Investment Support Agency, enabling these enterprises to better forecast and manage their budgets.